jxlxx/julio.lol/content/posts/go-essentials.md

 Interfaces in go are essential.

-An interface is simple a collection of method signatures.
+An **interface** is a collection of method signatures.

-If a type has implemented every method in an interface, than it is said to “implement the interface”.
+If a type has implemented every method in an interface, than it is said to “*implement the interface*”.

 Typically, you want interfaces to be small.
 You want them to be *easy* to implement.